-- Whatever the result of your BMI computation and classification is, do you still have to engage in physical activities such as social dancing and performing dance mixers?
+- Given the result of your BMI, will you still engage in physical activities such as social dancing?
+Perform dance mixers?
 Why?
-Why not? - In terms of the nutritional aspect of dancing, what are the right foods for you to eat to • maintain or improve an ideal body weight?
+Why not? - In terms of the nutritional aspect of dancing, what are the right foods for you to eat to maintain or improve an ideal body weight?
 (Refer to the chart provided below)